MDS-UPDRS

 Planning to use the MDS-UPDRS Scale in your practice?
 Read below for a step-by-step guide on how to use and download our digitally editable and printable template.

-Access and download our template by clicking the “Use Template” or “Download Template” in this guide or by searching “MDS-UPDRS” in Carepatron’s template library on the website or app.
+You can access and download our template by clicking “Use Template” or “Download Template” in this guide or by searching “MDS-UPDRS” in Carepatron's template library on the website or app.

 For the sections wherein the rater has to score, the rater must follow the provided instructions per item; ask the patient the provided questions or instruct them to do certain exercises; listen to the patient (and caregiver's) answers or observe the patient's movement, and as a final step, tick the appropriate score depending on the matching description.
 Here's a list of the corresponding sections described:

-If you’re worried that you may not remember this step, don’t worry.
-The template comes complete with comprehensive instructions as well as an indication of which sections must be completed by the rater or the patient and their caregiver.
+If you're worried that you may not remember this step, don't worry.
+The template comes with comprehensive instructions and an indication of which sections must be completed by the rater or the patient and their caregiver.

-Step Three.
-Total Scores and Proceed with Interpretation
+Step 3: Total scores and proceed with interpretation

 When the rater and patient complete the test and have totaled the scores per section, the expert may proceed with their interpretation.